sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 ![](./reddit1.png)
 ```

-After analysing these responses I made sure to [post again on the community](https://www.reddit.com/r/SlowTV/comments/kccdky/presenting_escapista_a_new_experience_of_watching/) thanking for the interest and the great feedback, sharing [a small report of the main findings](https://www.notion.so/Slow-TV-Community-Survey-1c0838bac8c84383b49b8f03eaeed04f) which I summarize below.
+After analysing these responses we made sure to [post again on the community](https://www.reddit.com/r/SlowTV/comments/kccdky/presenting_escapista_a_new_experience_of_watching/) thanking for the interest and the great feedback, sharing [a small report of the main findings](https://www.notion.so/Slow-TV-Community-Survey-1c0838bac8c84383b49b8f03eaeed04f) which I summarize below.

 <jumbo>
     <img src="./survey-analysis.jpg"/>